24 March 2020

 Typical of most businesses (particularly advertising agencies) the agency had many clients but 3 or 4 anchor clients that comprised 80% of revenue.
 The rest were 'rats and mice".

 Some of the middle sized clients seemed to dominate the business.
-They were demanding, created daily dramas and consumed many of the agencies staff doing their work and keeping them happy.
-Often the Account Service team were summoned to crisis meetings where the agency was routinely threatened with "smarten-up, or we will take our business elsewhere."
+They were demanding, created daily dramas and consumed many of the agencies' staff doing their work and keeping them happy.
+Often the Account Service team were summoned to crisis meetings and routinely threatened with "smarten-up, or we will take our business elsewhere."

-I assumed that all this drama meant that these clients were the most important ones.
+I assumed that all this drama meant these clients were the most important ones.

-They were an iconic brand manufacturer of a broad range of household goods.
-They were professional, organized, focused, and thoroughly pleasant,
+They were an iconic brand, a manufacturer of a broad range of household goods.
+They were professional, organized, focused, and thoroughly pleasant.

 Importantly, they generated the most billings, were by far the most profitable, appreciated the great creative work and paid on time.